outsinre/outsinre.github.com/_posts/2015-09-10-lvm-luks-lvm.md

    $ dd if=/dev/urandom bs=8388607 count=1 | gpg --symmetric --cipher-algo AES256 --output ~/luks-gnupg-key.gpg
    ```

-   LiveCD *root* acount does not support this command as *gpg 2* need GUI popup to prompt password.
-Switch to normal user account in LiveCD.
+   LiveDVD *root* acount does not support this command as *gpg 2* need GUI popup to prompt password.
+Switch to normal user account in LiveDVD.

-   Without explici mark '$', all commands are executed under *root* account in LiveCD.
+   Without explici mark '$', all commands are executed under *root* account in LiveDVD.
 6. Save key-file to USB stick:

    ```bash